Malta PM heads for re-election despite corruption fears

 Issued on: Modified:

-Valletta (AFP) – Malta votes Saturday in general elections expected to secure another term for the government, despite concerns about corruption in a nation still rocked by the assassination of a journalist.
+Valletta (AFP) – Voters in Malta went to the ballot Saturday in general elections expected to secure another term for the government, despite concerns about corruption in a nation still rocked by the assassination of a journalist.

-All polls point to a decisive win for Labour Prime Minister Robert Abela, who has campaigned on his handling of the coronavirus pandemic and his party's economic record during nine years in power.
+Opinion polls had pointed to a decisive win for Labour Prime Minister Robert Abela, who has campaigned on his handling of the coronavirus pandemic and his party's economic record during nine years in power.

-But there are signs of some apathy in this highly partisan nation where turnout normally tops 90 percent, after a lacklustre campaign overshadowed by worries over the impact of Russia's invasion of Ukraine last month.

-Labour is also still tainted by the high-level corruption exposed by journalist Daphne Caruana Galizia, who was killed in a car bomb in October 2017 -- a murder that shocked the world.
+But Labour is also still tainted by the high-level corruption exposed by journalist Daphne Caruana Galizia, who was killed by a car bomb in October 2017 -- a murder that shocked the world.

-A public inquiry last year found the state under then prime minister Joseph Muscat created a "culture of impunity" in which those who wanted to silence her.
+A public inquiry last year found the state under then prime minister Joseph Muscat created a "culture of impunity" for which those who wanted to silence her.

-The new prime minister has made moves to strengthen good governance and press freedom, although anti-corruption campaigners and Caruana Galizia's family insist he has not gone far enough.
+The new prime minister has made moves to strengthen good governance and press freedom, although anti-corruption campaigners and Caruana Galizia's family say he has not gone far enough.

-At an energetic final rally Thursday, Abela urged flag-waving supporters to "trust me with my first mandate so I can continue changing things".
+At a final rally Thursday, Abela urged flag-waving supporters to "trust me with my first mandate so I can continue changing things".

 But opposition Nationalist Party leader Bernard Grech has kept up the pressure, demanding more action and questioning the government's development deals.

-At a rally in central Valletta on Thursday, one of only a few mass gatherings allowed due to coronavirus restrictions, he warned "our democracy is at stake".
+Adressing his own supporters on Thursday, one of only a few mass gatherings allowed due to coronavirus restrictions, Grech warned "our democracy is at stake".

+Analysts expect a lower turnout this year, in a nation where it normally tops 90 percent, after a lacklustre campaign overshadowed by worries over the impact of Russia's invasion of Ukraine last month.

+But still a queue had formed outside a polling station in the capital Valletta before voting started at 7:00 am (0600 GMT).

 Money in their pockets